Diving La Jolla

 Level: Open Water

 La Jolla Cove attracts daily flocks of tourists looking to catch a glimpse of resting and barking sea lions.
-What most sightseers don't see, however, is the underwater world of rich rocky ledges right under their cameras.

 This rocky reef ecosystem contains shallow grass beds full of garibaldi, opaleye and halfmoon.
-The cove area is quite expansive so you could dive here many times before fully knowing the site.
+The cove area is expansive so you could dive here many times before fully knowing the site.

 There are ledges, rock piles, sand channels and even a cave to explore.
 The local sea lion colony can be very active in the early mornings, especially the juveniles, so plan your dives early for the best experience.